Skip to content

 Every animation system we admire feels individually right and mutually incompatible:

 These are not competing answers to one question.
-They are answers to five independent questions, and each system bundles a fixed answer to all five:
+They are answers to five largely separable questions, and each system bundles a preferred answer to all five:

 The claim of this document: GoFish already has the machinery to answer all five.
 The spatial pipeline's stratification — operators over constraints, connections as derived geometry, components on top — reinterprets over a time axis, and the reactivity substrate (#671) supplies the trigger layer.
 The design is one substrate plus temporal readings of existing strata, not a bolted-on animation subsystem.